-Metric 8 - Net Promoter Score 2023: +64; Target: +55
+Metric 8 - Net Promoter Score 2023: N/A; Target: N/A

 Net Promoter Score is calculated based on the question: "On a scale of 1-10, how likely is it that you would recommend us to a friend or colleague?"
 Based on the score a customer selects out of 10, they are categorised as Promoters (if they score 9 or 10), Passives (if they score 7 or 8) and Detractors (if they score 6 or lower).
 The overall score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.
-The Company uses an independent organisation to collect all of its customer experience data to ensure neutrality.
-In any sector, a score of +50 and above is deemed to be excellent and the Business is delighted that customers have consistently scored us high on Net Promoter Score throughout the year.
+As the Company only had two customers it was not considered to be a large enough population from which to draw meaningful insight and the metric has therefore not been reported against.